 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-Whilst Principal Conductor of the BBC National Orchestra of Wales from 2006 to 2012 Fischer appeared every year at the BBC Proms, toured internationally, and recorded for Hyperion, Signum and Orfeo, winning the ICMA Award in 2012 for Frank Martin’s Der Sturm on Hyperion with the Netherlands Radio Philharmonic Orchestra and Chorus.
-In 2014 he released a Beethoven album on the Aparté label with the London Philharmonic Orchestra and has since appeared regularly with the orchestra in concert.
-He has conducted many more of the world’s finest orchestras, and in 2019 he made his Cleveland Orchestra debut.
+While Principal Conductor of the BBC National Orchestra of Wales from 2006 to 2012, Fischer appeared every year at the BBC Proms, toured internationally, and recorded for Hyperion, Signum and Orfeo.
+In 2012 he won the ICMA Award for his recording of Frank Martin’s Der Sturm on Hyperion with the Netherlands Radio Philharmonic Orchestra and Chorus.

 Fischer started out as Principal Flute in Hamburg and at the Zurich Opera.
 His conducting career began in his thirties when he replaced an ailing colleague, subsequently directing his first few concerts with the Chamber Orchestra of Europe where he was Principal Flute under Claudio Abbado.
 He spent his apprentice years in Holland, and then became Principal Conductor and Artistic Advisor of the Ulster Orchestra from 2001 to 2006.
-He was Chief Conductor of the Nagoya Philharmonic from 2008 to 2011.
+He was Principal Guest Conductor of the Seoul Philharmonic Orchestra from 2017 to 2020, and Chief Conductor (now Honorary Guest) of the Nagoya Philharmonic from 2008 to 2011.